 The power scheme consists of a LTC4417 power switch, which selects among the various inputs (power brick, servo, USB plug), and distributes it to the various consumers (5V-HIPOWER, 5V-PERIPH).
 The CAN bus is powered from the 5V-PERIPH rail.
 However, this rail passes a BQ24315 protection IC with a current limit set to 1 A. This 5V-PERIPH rail also powers the peripherals on essentially all other ports, except of those on the Serial1 port, which are powered by 5V-HIPOWER.

 The power scheme is essentially identical to that of the Pixhawk 1, except that the electronics is distributed among different PCBs.
 The crucial parts, namely the LTC4417 power switch and the BQ24315 protection ICs, are located on the PSM.
 As for the Pixhawk 1, the CAN bus is powered from the 5V-PERIPH rail, which is current limited to 1 A, and which also powers essentially all other peripherals except those on Serial1.

 The same PSM module or scheme is found in all cube-based flight control systems I know of, which implies that everything which is going to be concluded further below applies to them too.

 The Pixracer has the most primitive power scheme.
-It consists of a diode OR-ing as power switch, and fuses as protection.
-The CAN bus is connected to the 5V-PERIPH rail, which is protected by a 1 A fuse, very similar to the Pixhawks.
-The 5V-PERIPH rail powers all other peripherals, including that on Serial1.
+It consists of a diode OR-ing as power switch, and resetable fuses for protection.
+The CAN bus is connected to the 5V-PERIPH rail, which is protected by a 1 A fuse, very similar to the Pixhawk 1 and Cube.
+The 5V-PERIPH rail powers all other peripherals, including those on Serial1.